KnapsackPro/docs.knapsackpro.com/_posts/2021-04-23-estimate-database-connections-pool-size-for-rails-application.md

 Let's say you use the Puma server to run the Rails application.
 The Puma is configured to run 1 process (worker) and it has only 1 thread.

 The puma process can open up to 5 connections to the database because the `pool` option is defined as 5 in `config/database.yml`.
-Typically, it's less because when you run 1 process and only 1 thread, only 1 connection to the Postgres database will be needed to make a database query.
+Typically, there are fewer connections than that because when you run 1 process and only 1 thread, only 1 connection to the Postgres database will be needed to make a database query.

 Sometimes the database connection might be dead.
 In such a case, ActiveRecord can open a new connection, and then you may end up with 2 active connections.
 In the worst-case scenario when 4 connections would be dead, then Rails can open 5 connections max.